‘Walking The Dog’: A Hallmark Valentine Movie Event, Starring Yolanda Corbett

 Synopsis Of Walking The Dog On Hallmark Channel

-According to It’s A Wonderful World, Walking The Dog surrounds Kristie Simmons, an attorney with a battle on her hands.
+According to It’s A Wonderful Movie, Walking the Dog surrounds Kristie Simmons, an attorney with a battle on her hands.
 First, she has taken possession of a dog until the owner returns, and she is gearing up to fight litigation concerning the opening of a new bike lane in the community.
 To Kristie, the bike lane is important since it will give residents in the seaside Pacific Northwest village a chance to ride in safety and enjoy the gorgeous coastlines.
 But not everyone is on board with the idea.

-Kristie learns that another hot shot lawyer is in town.
+Kristie learns that another hot-shot lawyer is in town.
 His name is Keith Amos.
 Normally stationed in Seattle, Keith has arrived to negotiate a plan to construct a stretch of lavish high-rise condos in the scenic area.
 However, Kristie has no plans to stand by and watch as this beautiful nature preserve is destroyed by commercialism.

 Will Kristie ever have another chance at love and romance? #WalkingtheDog @HallmarkChannel https://t.co/0rZA2T1Lhq pic.twitter.com/VOp0k777Ij